The Five Failure Modes — What Breaks in Long-Running Agents

-January 7, 20266 min read
+January 7, 20267 min readreference

-Most tutorials about agent reliability focus on crash recovery.
-That's important, but it's the easy problem.
+Most writing about agent reliability focuses on crash recovery.
+That's the easy problem.
 If your agent crashes, you know it crashed.
-You can build retry logic, implement checkpointing, add timeout handlers.
-These are solved problems in distributed systems.
+You can build infrastructure for that.

 Drift is harder because there's no error signal.
 The agent is running fine.
 It's producing output.
 The output is plausible.
 It's just not what you wanted.
 And by the time you notice — if you notice — you've burned through context window, tokens, and time.